 Enno Poppe – Composer/Moderation, Oliver Wille – Violin, musicians of the ensemble mosaik

 Born in Sauerland in 1969, Enno Poppe is one of his generation’s most important composers.
 As director of the ensemble mosiak in Berlin, he has been commissioned to compose for the Salzburg Festival, the Ensemble intercontemporain, the Ensemble Modern, the Ensemble Musikfabrik, the Vienna Klangforum, and the SWR Broadcasting corporation for the Donaueschinger Music Festival.
-He has distilled a work for violin solo for Oliver Wille from his current large-scale project.
+He has recently composed a work for violin solo for Oliver Wille.
 It will be premiered in the Academy, during which more of Poppe’s works will also be performed.

 Friday, August 2nd, 2:30 p.m. – St. Johannis Kirche Hitzacker (Elbe)